We take the simple beet salad up a notch with caramelized roasted garlic and horseradish for an intensely-flavored side dish that everyone will love

 1/4 cup walnuts or pecans

-1 tsp coconut oil or non-hydrogenated, non-dairy butter
+1 tsp coconut oil, non-hydrogenated, non-dairy butter or olive oil

 1 tbsp maple syrup